YongoDavid/Demo-2024/README.md

 created database for the properties project , and created for the blogs project i just have to link the database to thier own websites and test if it is working

-Now moving oon to the nest project which is my main project , starting with the front
+Now moving on to the next project which is my main project , starting with the front end